Call for system leaders to address local population health planning!

 The North West LHIN is seeking health system leaders to advance population health planning within each of the five sub-regions.
 Sub-region planning tables are being established in each of our five sub-regions to focus on population-based planning, performance/quality improvement, service alignment and integration and implementation of LHIN-wide priorities.
 These tables are very much in the early stages of development and we will be looking to our partners to help guide the development of these tables.

-Planning tables will include patients, families, caregivers, Indigenous representatives, Francophone representatives, Primary Care (Physicians, Nurse Practitioners), Specialist Physicians, Hospitals, Public Health Unit, Municipal Services, Home and Community Care, Community Support Services, Long-Term Care Homes and Mental Health and Addictions.
+Planning tables include patients, families, caregivers, Indigenous representatives, Francophone representatives, Primary Care (Physicians, Nurse Practitioners), Specialist Physicians, Hospitals, Public Health Unit, Municipal Services, Home and Community Care, Community Support Services, Long-Term Care Homes and Mental Health and Addictions.
 These stakeholders are best positioned to identify and act on the needs of their population.
 North West LHIN resources will also be aligned to each sub-region to provide support and a mechanism to bring local priorities and feedback back to the LHIN for planning priorities – a sub-region Director, Clinical Lead, Performance Lead and Home and Community Care Lead will support each sub-region.

 Process to express your interest in being part of the sub-region planning table: